acteare/StreamingData_Mod_4/README.md

 How are tasks distributed?
 Monitor the windows with at least two workers.
 Which worker gets which tasks?

-        It looked as if the tasks go to whichever worker was free and available.
+A: It looked as if the tasks go to whichever worker was free and available.

 ## RabitMQ - Working with the Examples Questions
 Q: Compare version 1 and version 2.
 Verify both perform the same logic.

 A: Aside from basic orgaization, the two versions complete the same thing.
 Version 2 blocks things up a bit more into custom functions.

 Q: Which version is easier to change the queue name?
 Which is easier to change the host machine?
 Which is easier to modify the message sent?

 A: In all these variations, the answer is version 2.
 Because it is more blocked into custom functions, it allows you to change variables just once, rather than combing through the code to ensure everything aligns.

 ## Your Project - Version 3 - Automating the Tasks

 In this portion, I kept a lot of the code the same from version 2.
 To help with reading in tasks from a .csv file, I went back to previous modules and used chatGPT.
 I needed the most help with changing all the printing to logging.
 Thankfully it wasn't terribly difficult.

 Q: Should you hardcode the data filename?
 Or would it be helpful to assign the filename to a variable?

 A: For the longevity of this program and it's usefullness in future projects, it makes the most sense to assign the filename to a variable.
 That way you can customize it a bit more.

 - [RabbitMQ Tutorial - Work Queues](https://www.rabbitmq.com/tutorials/tutorial-two-python.html)